 However, there are also some film and television companies that have not truly delved into this topic.
 It seems that women and minorities are merely emotional cards they play to make money.
 I believe that this irresponsibility towards works and audiences is the biggest form of male gaze today, and the greatest insult to women and minorities.

-In conclusion, the author believes that as society becomes more open and inclusive, male gaze is no longer acceptable in the film and television industry.
+In conclusion, I believes that as society becomes more open and inclusive, male gaze is no longer acceptable in the film and television industry.
 Women’s strength and individuality can be more fully displayed in works.
 However, we must also guard against this mindset being stereotyped and controlled by large capital companies and extremists.